-SP-2 or SP-6 compass.
+SP-6 compass (optional).
 This is required if magnetic compass heading needs to be followed and no GPS fix is available.
 In case of a valid GPS fix, magnetic heading is calculated from GPS track for use by the autopilot as this provides a more stable heading signal.

-SP-4, SP-5 or SP-7 AHRS.
+SP-7 AHRS.
 The AHRS supplies turn rates, bank and pitch angles for use by the autopilot.
 The AHRS is also required if a yaw servo is to be used.
 The autopilot will not work without an AHRS.
+Note: The "Lite" version has an internal AHRS that can be used.
+An external SP-7 can also be fitted if desired but this is not required in most cases.